 Anselm Kiefer’s work can be best described as unshrinking.
-Unlike so many German artists from his generation, Keifer has made a successful career out of facing up to the political injustices of the world, particularly the Nazi atrocities that were committed against the Jews during the World War 2.
+Unlike so many German artists from his generation, Keifer has made a successful career out of facing up to the political injustices of the world, particularly the fascist regimes’ atrocities that were committed against the Jews during World War 2.

-Born as World War 2 was coming to a close, Kiefer was the first well known German artist to explore Germany’s charged past.
-During the 1970s and 1980s, he worked on a series of installations, performances, photography projects, and paintings that referenced events of the Holocaust, as well as the devastation, both social and physical, that was brought about by the World War II.
-This is what has continued to influence his work through the years and what has allowed him to experience success.
+Born as World War 2 was coming to a close, Kiefer was the first well-known German artist to explore Germany’s charged past.
+During the 1970s and 1980s, he worked on a series of installations, performances, photography projects, and paintings that referenced events of the Holocaust, as well as the devastation, both social and physical; World War II brought that about.
+This has continued to influence his work through the years and has allowed him to experience success.

 How was the work created?

-The entire sculpture was situated at the far end of a room and from far, it seemed to appear like some type of alter.
-The sculpture also had pieces of glass embedded within it with some scattered all over the floor.
+The entire sculpture was situated at the far end of a room, and from far, it seemed to appear like some type of alter.
+The artwork also had pieces of glass embedded within it, with some scattered all over the floor.